NCarson/pg-chessboard/README.md

 ## Functions
 ### bitboard(board, cpiece) -> bit

-Returns a 64 bit string with 1's representing the occupancy of the piece.
+Returns a 64 bit string with 1's representing the occupancy of the piece in fen order.

 ### bitboard_array(board, cpiece) -> bit[]